RussellSenior/ww5teletype/README.md

 This particular project may go on the back burner, however, due to the acquisition of two almost functional DEC LQP02 wheelwriting printers.
 These have some advantages, including the availability of a native RS-232 interface and full ASCII character set wheels.
-They IBM wheels are missing some useful characters, including tilde, pipe, and caret.
+The IBM wheels are missing some useful characters, including tilde, pipe, and caret.

 The current plan is to attach a ps2 keyboard, decode keyboard events using the nice teensy